Cyricx/dexcms-core/Readme.md

     * This includes the compiled dll into a /dist/ folder that consuming applications can use if I cut a new version off of your pull request.

 ##
+* Client
 	* Added sass to the build task
+	* Added cachebusting for any files specified options.cacheBustFiles which uses the options.versionSuffix

 ## 0.2.0-alpha
 * Many improvements and bug fixes (yay alpha versions!)